FAQs

 6. What is feng shui?

-Feng shui is a holistic interior/exterior design process similar to Environmental Psychology.
-Feng shui is a combination of art, philosophy and a bit of science!
+Feng shui is a holistic interior/exterior design process similar to Environmental Psychology (except that feng shui is not a recognised science as such).
+Feng shui is a combination of art and philosophy.
 Literally translated, feng shui means ‘wind-water’ (not wind and water) and although the name is Chinese, some core feng shui principles can be applied universally and people all over the world have a similar understanding of how different environments affect us.
 The people who built Stonehenge or designed St Paul’s cathedral or constructed Victorian houses all had their own specific appreciation and application of the core feng shui principles.
+Read some definitions of feng shui

 7. How does feng shui work?